Notices in possession proceedings

 A landlord cannot use the section 21 procedure to regain possession of an assured shorthold tenancy (AST) if they serve an invalid section 21 notice.

-A landlord must serve a notice of seeking possession (NSP) on a secure tenant before applying to the court for a possession order.
+A landlord can serve a notice on a secure tenant to start the possession process using a ground for possession.

 Flexible tenancy notice